178th Wing: Air Combat Command

-On 11 October 1995, in accordance with the Air Force One Base-One Wing directive, the 178th Fighter Group was expanded and changed in status to the 178th Fighter Wing.
-Under the Objective Wing organization, the 162d Fighter Squadron was assigned to the 178th Operations Group.
+On 11 October 1995, in accordance with the Air Force Obective Wing organization, the 178th Fighter Group was expanded and changed in status to the 178th Fighter Wing.
+The 162d Fighter Squadron was assigned to the 178th Operations Group.
 Support groups to the wing were the 178th Maintenance Group, 178th Mission Support Group and the 178th Medical Group.
 In December 1995, DACT training occurred again for the 162d at the Gulfport CRTC, Mississippi.

 During the period of 1995 to 1998, the 162d took first place in the "Turkey Shoot" Competition in Indiana, taking on units from the Ohio ANG and other participating states showing the 162d skill and accuracy in air-to-ground employment.

 F-16C Block 30, AF Ser.
 No. 86-0364 from the 162 FS is on a training mission, armed with AIM-120 AMRAAM missiles, over Savannah, Georgia on 14 January 2003.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
 The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.

-In August 1996, the 162d Expeditionary Fighter Squadron (162 EFS) was first formed from 178th personnel and aircraft and deployed to Al Jaber Air Base, Kuwait to support Operation Southern Watch and Operation Desert Strike with the mission to enforce the southern no-fly zone imposed by the United Nations over Iraq.
-In 1997, the 162d Fighter Squadron deployed to Tyndall AFB, Florida for a COMBAT ARCHER exercise to perform supersonic air-to-air combat with drones.
+In August 1996, the 162d Expeditionary Fighter Squadron was first formed from 178th personnel and aircraft and deployed to Al Jaber Air Base, Kuwait to support Operation Southern Watch and Operation Desert Strike with the mission to enforce the southern no-fly zone imposed by the United Nations over Iraq.
+In 1997, the 162d Fighter Squadron deployed to Tyndall for a Combat Archer exercise to perform supersonic air-to-air combat with drones.